spoorthyaraman/CleaningData/README.md

 Getting and Cleaning Data - Course Project
 ===========================================

-This is a part the data science course offered by Johns Hopkins University.
-This course project in the 'getting and cleaning data' module.
+This is a part of the data science track offered by Johns Hopkins University.
+This course project is in the 'getting and cleaning data' module.
 The purpose of this project is to demonstrate  ability to collect, work with, and clean a data set.

 ### Script Usage Details